 - Killer User Onboarding Starts With a Story

-While branding might not be the most important aspect of your overall marketing strategy, it still matters when it comes to selling your product and service.
+While branding might not be the most important aspect of your overall growth marketing strategy, it still matters when it comes to selling your product or service.

-Remember, that branding is all about your overall customer experience with your product or service.
-That means understanding that everything you do online carries your message and story; from your social media accounts, to your customer service, to your logo goes into your overall brand.
+Remember, that branding is all about your customer’s experience with your product or service.
+Everything you do online carries your message and story, and influences brand perception — from your social media accounts, to your customer service, to your logo.

-Especially today, your brand has to be a lot more than just your logo, you need a personality, something that helps connect with and attract customers in a very crowded and savvy marketplace.
+Especially today, your brand has to be a lot more than just a logo.
+You need a personality, too.
+Something that helps connect with and attract customers in a very crowded and savvy marketplace.

-Here are a few more posts that feature the finer points about getting branding right:
+Here are a few posts that feature the finer points of successful branding:

 - Building Your Brand: A Guide for B2B SaaS Companies